 The Birmingham Grant and Scholarship scheme is open to students who have entered their first year of University in September 2011 or earlier.
-If you are entering University in September 2012, you may be eligible for an award from the National Scholarship Programme (NSP) or a Chamberlain Award.
+If you entered University after September 2011, you may be eligible for an award from the National Scholarship Programme (NSP) or a Chamberlain Award.

 The Birmingham Grant